BenjiTrapp/GPSSimulator/README.md

 * __GPS-Generator__: Creates with TimerTaks and a Timer randomized NMEA sentences.
 * __GPS-Parser__: Syntactic analyse of the generated NMEA sentences.
 * __Logger__: Simple Logging Facade (for Log4J)
-* __Telemetry Dummy__: Simulates a programm that works with the the parsed and processed NMEA sentences as an object.
+* __Telemetry Dummy__: Simulates some "code" or "hardware component" that works with the the parsed and processed NMEA sentences as a serialized  object.
 * __Communication Module__: There are currently three implementations available
     * A StringWriter and StringReader variant to simulate the communication between "real hardware" components
     * The ComJammer module can be used to perturb the simulated communication and inject the byte manipulation functions